Balance Transfer

 • Keep your credit utilisation low

-• Check for errors on your report
+• Check for errors in your report

 • Avoid moving around a lot

-• Build your credit history by taking out credit building products (such as a credit builder card)
+• Build your credit history by taking out credit-building products (such as a credit builder card)

 • Monitor your accounts for fraudulent activity